The Beyonder's Prophecy

 For a moment, they just laid there, neither of them in a hurry to move, to shatter whatever this was.

 “When’s your next performance?”
-Jalen asks.
+Jalen asked.

-“Aren’t you supposed to be resting and recovering?”
-She asked with an eyebrow raised.
+“Aren’t you supposed to be resting and recovering?” she asked with an eyebrow raised.

 “I’d just be coming to watch, not breakdance.”
 Jalen said, chuckling.
+“Also, by then, I should be feeling a lot better according to what the doctor told me.”

 “You really want to come see me perform again?”
-She responded.

 Jalen shrugged, but his eyes never left hers.
 “Yeah.
 I meant it when I said I want to know you.
 Not just Jennifer Rollins, but Jessica Robinson too.”